Herbalife Hosts Fitness Camp in Support of American Heart Association’s National Wear Red Day®

 “We are honored to collaborate with the American Heart Association in support of their annual National Wear Red Day®,” said Herbalife Chief Health and Nutrition Officer Dr. John Agwunobi.
 “Our members across the country join the American Heart Association in the belief that education and a healthy lifestyle can help empower women, and we look forward to promoting the benefits of good nutrition and being active.”

-Dr. Luigi Gratton, Herbalife Vice President of Nutrition Education and Development, and Dr. David Heber, chairman of the Herbalife Nutrition Advisory Board, were also on hand to share healthy lifestyle tips with participants.
+Dr. David Heber, chairman of the Herbalife Nutrition Advisory Board, was also on hand to share healthy lifestyle tips with participants.

 And California Assemblymember Mike Gipson, whose district includes Torrance, was in attendance to meet Herbalife members and employees.
 He presented Herbalife with a certificate of recognition for raising awareness for American Heart Month and for promoting a healthy, active lifestyle that includes a balanced diet and regular exercise.
 As a nice bonus, T-shirt sales from the event totaled nearly $5,000 with proceeds being donated to the American Heart Association.

 “National Wear Red Day® is about empowering women and their families to live their best life,” said Laura Baker, Business Development Director, American Heart Association, Go Red For Women.
 “We are thankful to Herbalife for their support in advancing this movement that has already made a difference in the health of women in communities across the country.”